 The measure, which has seven co-sponsors, represents the first public view of a concept discussed behind closed doors in the Senate Republican caucus in June.

 Corman’s bill would allow for both video gaming terminals and so-called “skill games” in licensed liquor establishments that include bars, restaurants, clubs, and golf courses.
-The Pennsylvania Gaming Control Board would apparently oversee their operation, taking on additional duties to its regulation of casinos, online gaming, and sports betting.
+The Pennsylvania Gaming Control Board would apparently oversee their operation, taking on additional duties to its regulation of casinos, PA online casinos, and sports betting.
 It also regulates truck stop VGTs, which are allowed on a far more limited basis than what SB 1256 contemplates.

 Thousands of such machines already operate either illegally or in a gray area of the law, with no state regulation or revenue, at clubs and taverns as well as public businesses such as convenience stores and gas stations.
 The bill would sanction them at most of those locations, but not places like stores and stations without liquor licenses.